chouhanaayushi/linkedin-ai-professional-coach/README.md

-# linkedin-ai-professional-coach# LinkedIn AI Professional Coach
+# LinkedIn AI Professional Coach

 An AI workflow agent built using Agent.ai and GPT-5-mini to analyze and optimize LinkedIn profile content.